Caramel Apple Cheesecake

 We’ll start with the graham cracker crust.
 Crushed graham crackers, sugar, cinnamon, and butter.
 Press along the bottom and partway up the sides of a springform pan.
 Par-bake the crust for a bit, then let it cool.
 Easy peasy.

 Next, the star of the show: the cheesecake layer.
-I make mine in a food processor, since I already pull it out to crush the graham cracker crumbs, but you can use a stand or a hand mixer as well.
-As long as your ingredients are room temperature, it will mix together easily.
+I make mine in a food processor since I already pull it out to crush the graham cracker crumbs, but you can use a stand or a hand mixer as well.
+As long as your ingredients are at room temperature, they will mix together easily.
 Combine ingredients, mix, pour into the crust, and bake.
-(See below for all my best cheesecake baking tips!)
+(See below for all my best cheesecake-baking tips!)

-While the cheesecake bakes, made the apple pie topping.
+While the cheesecake bakes, make the apple pie topping.
 You can really use any apple you like here; add a little sugar if it’s too tart.
-Since we’re cooking this on the stovetop, you can stop when the apples get soft without risk of overcooking them.
-For reference, I used gala apples for this, since it’s what we happened to have on hand.
+Since we’re cooking this on the stovetop, you can stop when the apples get soft without the risk of overcooking them.
+I like to use baking-specific apples for this, like Braeburn, Honeycrisp, Granny Smith, or Golden Delicious.
 Can you stir a few ingredients for 5 minutes?
 Because that’s all this apple topping requires.

 While the apple pie topping cools, break out your mixer (or my favorite trick: an immersion blender with a whisk) to make some whipped cream.
 Or you know, cheat and use a can of Reddi-Whip.
 I’m pretty sure no one will notice with everything else going into this!